How do you save money on car insurance as you age?

 - Create space.
 Give yourself more room between cars and avoid busy parts of town.

 - Make right turns.
 When possible, avoid trying to make left turns at busy intersections.
-Make three right turns instead.
+Make three right turns instead or find intersections with green arrow light patterns.